Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 Data delivery was inconsistent—via express mail, email attachments, or cloud download.

-Establish a consistent, trusted practice for UX-led user research.
+Establish a consistent, trusted practice for UX-led user research for various sizes of projects.

 Define and adopt a common style guide, component system, pattern library, and interaction models.

-* The following process explanation focuses on one workstream for Merge Review, but is similar for all related workstreams for the other Data Axle platform design initiatives.
+* The following explanation focuses on the iterative redesign of Merge Review.
+Similar processes unfolded for all other Data Axle platform software design initiatives.

 I targeted this as an early win, streamlining the process to reduce context switching and ease cognitive load.